usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 ### Self-identity

 * When people’s self-identities are threatened, they usually react strongly.
 This can make problems hard to resolve.
 * Think about what the conversation says about who you are and how it relates to your self-identity.
 Also, think about how it relates to the other person’s self identity.
 * Being aware of your vulnerabilities is key to maintaining your balance during a conversation.
 You don’t want to be surprised by your reactions.
 * Be aware of the role hierarchy plays in people’s self-identities.

-## Tips to Navigate the Conversation
+## Tips to navigate the conversation

 As you mentally prepare for a conversation, here are some tips that can help you: